 Noteworthy Provisions

 Some specific Virginia HOA laws under the Property Owners Association Act are worth discussing.
-To avoid enacting unenforceable HOA rules in Virginia, reading through these one by one is important.
+To avoid enacting unenforceable HOA rules in Virginia, reading through them one by one is important.

 - Section 55.1-1815 tackles access to association records, association meetings, and notices.
 This section requires associations to make books and records reasonably accessible to homeowners for examination and copying.
 It lists specific records that fall under the section and some records that are exempted from the rule.